paulorcvieira/ecoleta/README.md

 </h1>

 <h3 align="center">
-Project code Next Level Week #1, #Starter of Rocketseat.
+Project Ecoleta - Next Level Week #1, #Starter of Rocketseat.

 </h3>

 ![Ecoleta](/screenshots/gif-maker.gif)

-# O que é a Next Level Week?
+# What is Next Level Week?
 It is a project of teaching programming through the internet, carried out by [Rocketseat](https://rocketseat.com.br/).
 In one week, livestreams are made, access to an event community and video content about web development, using tools from front to back end to build a common project.
 The content is separated into two different tracks: